 Multimodal AI models process text, images, audio, and video together in a single API call.
 GPT-4o and Gemini 1.5 Pro are the two models worth building on right now.
 Both can analyze screenshots, extract data from documents, debug UIs from images, and convert designs into code.

 This guide walks through building practical multimodal applications with both models, including working code for image analysis, document processing, visual debugging, and design-to-code generation.
+For the agent framework side, building agentic AI systems with LangChain covers how to wire these model calls into a reasoning loop with tools.

-The practical capabilities that matter for developers:
+The capabilities that matter for developers:

-• Process an image and text prompt together, so you can ask questions about what's in the image
+- Process an image and text prompt together, so you can ask questions about what's in the image

-• Extract structured data (JSON) from photos of invoices, receipts, and forms
+- Extract structured data (JSON) from photos of invoices, receipts, and forms

-• Analyze UI screenshots for layout bugs, accessibility issues, and design inconsistencies
+- Analyze UI screenshots for layout bugs, accessibility issues, and design inconsistencies

-• Compare multiple images (before/after designs, version comparisons)
+- Compare multiple images (before/after designs, version comparisons)

-• Generate code from wireframe or mockup images
+- Generate code from wireframe or mockup images

-GPT-4o vs. Gemini: When to Use Which
+GPT-4o vs. Gemini: when to use which

 The 2 million token context window is the real differentiator.
-If you need to process a 50-page PDF, analyze a 20-minute video, or batch-process hundreds of images in one request, Gemini handles it where GPT-4o hits token limits.
+If you need to process a 50-page PDF, analyse a 20-minute video, or batch-process hundreds of images in one request, Gemini handles it where GPT-4o hits token limits.

 Pricing (as of early 2025)